 As a topmost spreadsheet application on this planet, Microsoft Excel has a lot of benefits for anyone who knows how to use it.

-And if you are one of those people who we want to learn it and wondering how this can help you in your work, when I have listed the top ten benefits of Microsoft Excel here.
+And if you are one of those people who want to learn it and wondering how this can help you in your work, when I have listed the top ten benefits of Microsoft Excel here.

 10 Benefits of Microsoft Excel